 Okay, let’s move on to making those eggs safe to eat…

-Top Left – I added the eggs, sugar, and water to a large heat proof bowl and placed it on top of a pan of simmering water, making sure the bottom of the bowl didn’t touch the water.
+Top Left – I added the eggs and sugar to a large heatproof bowl and placed it on top of a pan of simmering water, making sure the bottom of the bowl didn’t touch the water.
 I used a hand mixer and immediately started beating the mixture.
 Why?
 Because we’re only wanting to heat the eggs until they are safe to eat.
 We don’t want to cook them into pieces of scrambled egg.
 If you don’t beat the egg mixture while bringing it to a safe temperature it will cook into pieces of just that, “cooked” egg.

 Top Right – Once the egg mixture reached a safe temperature of 160 degrees I removed the egg mixture from the heat.

 Bottom Left – I beat the egg mixture on high until it was completely cooled.
 As you can see it’s yellowish in color.